 Sociology Opportunities for Undergraduate Leaders (SOUL) is the first department-level leadership program for first-generation college students at the University of Michigan.
 Housed in Sociology, they recognize that first-generation college students at the University of Michigan face unusual social, academic, and financial challenges.
 But they also find that such students possess a unique set of qualifications and capabilities: curiosity, conscientiousness, persistence, risk-taking – in a word, grit.
 These are the characteristics of leaders.
-The Department of Sociology has created a program designed to cultivate and support their first-generation leaders in Sociology.
+The Department of Sociology has created a program designed to cultivate and support its first-generation leaders in Sociology.

 BLI Partnership

-Since its inception, BLI has partnered with SOUL to enhance it's students’ leadership development and to fund student research positions each year.
+Since its inception, BLI has partnered with SOUL to enhance its students’ leadership development and to fund student research positions each year.
 SOUL students join as BLI Members, participating in the Leadership Lab and working with other BLI students on a team project to identify problems, innovate solutions, and improve their ideas.
-Many SOUL students have gone on to participate in BLI’s Capstone/Social Transformation program, attend access opportunities, and work as Leadership Teaching Fellows and Applied Leadership Fellows for the Institute.
+Many SOUL students have gone on to participate in BLI’s advanced programs, attend access opportunities, and work as Leadership Teaching Fellows and Applied Leadership Fellows for the Institute.
+SOUL students have proven themselves to be true leaders in BLI and across campus.

 Learn More